 The intention is for the design guide to be used as an alternative solution framework for fire safety design of new residential community housing.
 It will help building consent authorities to determine a baseline level of fire safety compliance, taking specific occupant characteristics and their vulnerabilities into account.

-This guidance was jointly developed by MBIE, the Ministry of Health, New Zealand Fire Service, Housing New Zealand, Community Housing Aotearoa, New Zealand Disability Support Network, Disabled Person Assembly and a building control officer representative.
+This guidance was jointly developed by MBIE, the Ministry of Health, New Zealand Fire Service, Housing New Zealand, Community Housing Aotearoa, New Zealand Disability Support Network, Disabled Persons Assembly NZ and a building control officer representative.

 Public consultation on the proposed guidance document took place from 17 July to 11 September 2017.